bnawras/homeassistant/README.md

 - Random family photos from a personal gallery
 - Basic scheduling functionality

+> [!IMPORTANT]
-Note: This project is a simple personal automation tool.
+> This project is a simple personal automation tool.
 It is not designed for production use, multi-user support, or high-load environments, and it does not serve as a reference for clean code or architecture.